 Autumn.
-A beautiful time of the year to watch the leaves fall… into your gutters.
+It's a beautiful time of the year to watch the leaves fall… into your gutters.
 And if you didn't get them cleaned out in the fall, you have an even worse mess to deal with in the spring or early summer.

-Leaf blowers are great at clearing dry, crisp leaves on the ground.
-They just don’t work so well on gutters.
+Leaf blowers are great at clearing dry, crisp leaves on the ground, but they don’t work so well on gutters.

 Why?
 It takes a couple of weeks for all of the leaves to fall.
 And, if you're like me, it takes a few more weeks to actually get off the couch and clean your gutters.
 While you're watching football, it will rain.
 In fact, it will probably rain a few times.
 It takes a little drizzle to compact the leaves into a paper mache-like mess.

 Once leaves get wet, they take forever to dry.
 Your leaf blower can huff and puff like the Big Bad Wolf, but they won't budge.
 You can try flushing them out with your garden hose, but it'll just make the big blob of mush even wetter.
 You need some serious pressure from a power washer to force the leaves out.